anandts88/ember-analytics-tracker/README.md

 ## How to do?

-1. Choose the type of tool you want to use for tracking analytics in you ember application. (`google-analytics` or `google-tag-manager` etc).
+1. Choose the type of tool you want to use for tracking analytics in your ember application. (`google-analytics` or `google-tag-manager` etc).
 2. Include the corresponding `javascript` libraries in `vendor` directory or add script tag under `head` of `index.html`.
 3. Define the corresponding adapters in `config/environment.js` under property `analyticsAdapters`.
 4. Generate `analytics-adapter` file for each adapters using blueprint `ember g analytics-adapter <adapter-name>`.